Request for Proposals: Teachers for Arts Education: November 2017 (CLOSED)

 - Explore learning environments enriched by regional/local art forms and practices in the classroom.

-- Conceptualise and put in place student-centred programmes such as arts cell within the student community which will meet regularly to experience and explore various art forms (theatre, visual arts, film, literature, photography, music etc).
+- Conceptualise and put in place student-centered programmes such as an arts cell within the student community which will meet regularly to experience and explore various art forms (theatre, visual arts, film, literature, photography, music etc.).

-- Examine possibilities with the arts to sensitise and engage the school community with thinking about local realities such as social justice and environmental issues.
+- Examine possibilities in the arts to sensitise and engage the school community to thinking about local realities such as social justice and environmental issues.

-Other long-term or short-term projects that engage with arts education in innovative and creative ways will also be considered.
+Other long- or short-term projects that engage with arts education in innovative and creative ways will also be considered.